 Nowadays FTAs quickly evolve from tariff regulation to various aspects of international trade and international relations32.
-It also proved by signing of mega-regional trade agreements such as Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP-11)33, provisional application of Canada-EU Comprehensive Economic and Trade Agreement (CETA), negotiations on Regional Comprehensive Economic Partnership (RCEP) etc. To the moment Russia and EAEU don't participate in these processes at any level.
-Moreover, creation of EAEU FTA network has started just in 2015.
-In North-East Asia EAEU has only non-preferential agreement on trade and economic cooperation with the PRC, there is no progress in negotiations
+This is also proved by the signing of mega-regional trade agreements such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP-11)33, the provisional application of Canada-EU Comprehensive Economic and Trade Agreement (CETA), negotiations on Regional Comprehensive Economic Partnership (RCEP).
+Currently, Russia and the EAEU do not participate in these processes at any level.
+Moreover, creation of an EAEU FTA network started in 2015.
+In North-East Asia, the EAEU has only the non-preferential agreement on trade and economic cooperation with the China (which has not come into force yet), there has been no progress in negotiations with Korea and an FTA with Japan is not on the EAEU agenda.
+Thus, Russia should not stop its pursuit of integration with Asia, and not only for FTAs.